We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Results

 \subsection{Baselines: We need an intervention!}

-We include a baseline row for each model, denoted by data amount 0, in which the pre-trained model, without any additional fine-tuning, is tested on each of the interventions.
+We include a baseline row for each model (data amount 0), in which the pre-trained model, without any additional fine-tuning, is tested on each intervention.
 We also include a baseline intervention \emph{None}, in which the models are evaluated on the original text without any intervention applied.